mfranceschi/CppExperiments/AppWithIcon/Notes.md

         IMAGE_ICON, 0, 0, LR_DEFAULTCOLOR
     )
 );
+if (myIcon == nullptr) {
-// If myIcon == nullptr then an error occurred from LoadImage.
+    // An error occurred from LoadImage.
 Read below if error is 0x715.
+    // TODO: Handle the error
+}
+// TODO: use the HICON
+DestroyIcon(myIcon);
 ```

 ### My notes